-The cost of risk should maintain the normalisation trend, with no significant impact expected from an eventual deterioration in the quality of assets in 2023.
-Portuguese banks have solid lending policies due to the Bank of Portugal's macroprudential recommendations issued in 2018.
+The cost of risk should maintain the normalisation trend, with no significant impact expected from a possible deterioration in asset quality in 2025.
+Portuguese banks have solid credit granting policies due to Banco de Portugal's macro prudential recommendations issued in 2018.

-Portuguese banks have improved their funding profile over the past decade, with bank deposits representing the large majority of their funding structures.
-The loan-to-deposit ratio is expected to remain below 80% in 2023.
+Portuguese banks have improved their financing profile over the last decade, with bank deposits representing the majority of their funding structures.
+The ratio between credit and deposits is expected to remain below 70% in 2025.